-Applicants should briefly describe the scope of technology-facilitated crimes against children across the country; the need to investigate these crimes; and the need for support, training, and tools to increase law enforcement and prosecutorial capacity to investigate and prosecute Internet crimes against children.
-The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
-Applicants must demonstrate that they have consulted with criminal justice agencies to gain a fuller understanding of these challenges and the operational context within which these tools would be employed.
+Describe why this project/these proposed activities are necessary (significance/value) or address a need.
+Include supporting information, such as data to provide evidence that the need exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community as well as how youth and family partnerships will help to address the need.
 Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
+Applicants should describe the target population and any previous or current attempts to address the problem.
 Applicants should describe any research or evaluation studies that relate to the problem and contribute to their understanding of its causes and potential solutions.
 While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available.